netdata/netdata/README.md

 **Netdata** is **distributed, real-time, performance and health monitoring for systems and applications**.
 It is based on a powerful monitoring agent you install on all your systems and containers.

-Netdata provides **unparalleled insights**, **in real-time**, of everything happening on the systems it runs (including containers and applications), using **highly interactive web dashboards**.
+Netdata provides **unparalleled insights**, **in real-time**, of everything happening on the systems it runs (including containers, databases, applications), using **highly interactive web dashboards**.
 It can run autonomously, without any third party components, or it can be integrated to existing monitoring toolchains (Prometheus, Graphite, OpenTSDB, Kafka, Grafana, etc).

 _Netdata is **fast** and **efficient**, designed to permanently run on all systems (**physical** & **virtual** servers, **containers**, **IoT** devices), without disrupting their core function._